HamzaMouza/CheckVoisinageInterop/README.md

 Run
 In your visual studio :
-- Set your CVI.API project as startup project
+- Set your CVI.API project as startup project.
-- run the solution by pressing F5
+- Run the solution by pressing F5.
 - On first lunch, a local database will be created and populated with seed data automatically.
--- Seed data are located in folder data under CVI.API project in seedData.sql file.
+- Seed data are located in folder "Data" under "CVI.API" project in seedData.sql file.
 - To change database connection go to `CVI.API/appsettings.json` and change the `connectionString` section.

 ## Copyright and license